Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

   - Types are defined in the schema
 - Introspection 🔎
   - Since GraphQL is backed by a schema it can predict the fields that are available and the type for each field.
 You can see this in the UI as it provides code hints.
-  - You can browser the structure of a GraphQL server via the docs (look for the tab on the right)
+  - You can browser the structure of a GraphQL server via the docs (look for the docs tab)

 <!-- > -->